PuddleduckProductions/MysticForestParkRanger/Documentation/index.md

 Feel free to contribute to this repository in the Documentation folder on Github.
 Markdown files can be added in Documentation/docs.
 Comments that use XML formatting (i.e., ///&gt;summary&lt;) from within the project will be added.

-Any pushes to master will automatically update the docs on this page.
 Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

+## Generating Documentation
+Unfortunately, automatic updates are not allowed due to the .gitignore for Unity removing the crucial elements that need to be tracked for automatic generation.

+To update this documentation for yourself at any time (if you have [docfx installed](https://github.com/dotnet/docfx?tab=readme-ov-file#getting-started)), you have two routes:

+### Windows
+Run `build.ps1` in `Documentation/docs`

+If you want to preview the docs, you can add `build.ps1 --serve` to run a local server.

+### MacOS/Linux
+Run `build.sh` in `Documentation/docs`.

+If you want to preview the docs, you can add `build.sh --serve`  to run a local server.

-If your documentation isn't showing up, let Tyler know.
+If you experience any bugs, let Tyler know.